zbalkan/zbalkan.github.io/_posts/2025-06-24-technitium.md

 }
 ```

 Each log entry is a single JSON object containing query metadata.
 No additional formatting or transformation is required for ingestion.
-You can see the sample configuration for HTTP and syslog targets easily.
-You can achieve similar results with syslog as well but if you have an agent on the server, why not use JSON logs?
+You can see the sample configuration for `http` and `syslog` targets easily.
+The `http` target is designed for ElasticSearch, OpenSearch and similar products, and it uploads logs as batches of logs.
+With the `syslog` target, you can achieve similar results with `json` target as well but if you already have an agent on the DNS server, why not use JSON logs?
+But if you use containerization, you may consider `syslog` instead [^1].

 ### Wazuh Agent Configuration